Section 5.3 Some Basic Graphs

 Checkpoint 5.3.7.
 QuickCheck 2.

-This cannot happen for any value of \(x\text{.}\)
+must be zero. must be negative. must be zero or negative.- This cannot happen for any value of

 Absolute value bars act like grouping devices in the order of operations: you should complete any operations that appear inside absolute value bars before you compute the absolute value.